Corralini/MMClient/README.md

 ```

 ## Note
-M&amp;MClient have to be installed in all computer you want to monitor and manage
+MMClient have to be installed in all computer you want to monitor and manage